 - Dev team A (senior developers from our team and the consultant who joined us before the sprint)

 - Dev team B (other developers from our team)

 We also had to reorganize the sprint backlog in order to share it between the two development teams.
 The testing team had to verify implementation of features developed by both teams.
 During sprint planning, each development team provided estimates for their part of scope using their estimation units.

 In order to track sprint progress, we used 3 sprint burn-up charts, one for each team.
 The testing team’s burn-up chart was used to track overall sprint progress, because testers had to verify tasks implemented by both development teams:

 (To clarify any potential misunderstanding, what is meant here by “Actual scope” is the amount of backlog the team committed to deliver during the sprint)

-As you can see on these charts, our sprint backlog wasn’t actually fixed.
+In reality, our sprint backlog wasn’t actually fixed.
 In the middle of the sprint we realized that Dev team A had would not be able to complete even half of their portion of the scope during the sprint.
 At the same time Dev team B (First Line’s developers) were running faster than anticipated, and so a few additional items were added to the backlog to utilize their capacity fully.

-A common way charts like these usually get misused by the management is to succumb to the temptation to compare team velocities.
+A common way charts usually get misused by the management is to succumb to the temptation to compare team velocities.
 While the desire to get a handle of the overall progress of a project involving several teams is understandable, this comparison would be counterproductive and can lead to many problems, as explained brilliantly by Mike Cohn in this post.
-Instead of comparing velocities across different teams, we used these charts to monitor each team’s workload.
+Instead of comparing velocities across different teams, we used charts to monitor each team’s workload.
 Having this information enabled us to make adjustments early in the sprint.